 Our trip included four days of riding in the North Island and 18 days in the South Island.
 Our North Island adventure included cycling to Mercer, Raglan, Tirau, and Rotorua as well as an amazing zipline adventure in Rotorua.
 Our South Island route started in Picton.
 The ferry ride and dinner at Oxley’s pub were both amazing.
 We then headed to Nelson, Murchison, and Reefton, and then headed down the west coast via Hokitika, Franz Josef, and Haast.
 We turned inland and then travelled to Makarora, Wanaka, Omarama, Geraldine, Glentunnel, Hurunui, Hawarden, and many other wonderful locales.
 AislingQuoy Farmstay in Amberley was such a delight that we extended our stay.
 We concluded our trip in Christchurch.

-What was your favourite part of the race?
+What was your favourite place/places?

 Did you encounter any problems or mishaps along the way?

 Every cycling trip has its own set of challenges and this was true of our tour of New Zealand.
 We faced some fierce winds and hills—ahh New Zealand, you kept us humble.
 Of course, there was a bit of rain but we were prepared.
 We had a couple of mechanical troubles but we sorted those out.
 Fortunately, we have a lot of cycling experience and Don is skilled at most repairs.
 Steve was a great resource by phone when we had some problems with the gearing tyres.
 A big appreciation goes to Gary and Delia at Hokitika Cycles who came to the rescue when we had some tyre issues.

 What did you love most about travelling by bike?